Christmas Tree Collection in Brussels: Everything You Need to Know

 Recycle It in Your Garden

 If you have a garden, your Christmas tree can become a natural mulch or fertilizer for your plants.
 By cutting the branches and shredding them, you can use the mulch to protect your plants from the cold and enrich your soil.
-In addition, the wood from the trunk can be used as fuel for outdoor fires or fireplaces.
+Additionally, the wood from the trunk can be used as fuel for outdoor fires or fireplaces.

 Turn it into a Wildlife Habitat